tuanngominh/recipe-box-web-client/README.md

 I build this small app during learning react and redux.
 The app is simple: build a recipe box.

+[Demo](https://tuanngominh.github.io/recipe-box-web-client) is in [storybook](https://getstorybook.io) format in which first story is full app and following ones are app's components.

 ## App building steps